onsi/ginkgo/docs/index.md

 When you [filter specs](#filtering-specs) using Ginkgo's various filtering mechanism Ginkgo usually emits a single cyan `S` for each skipped spec (the only exception is specs skipped with `Skip(<message>)` - Ginkgo emits the message for those specs.
 You can circumvent this with `Skip("")`).
 If you run with the very-verbose setting, however, Ginkgo will emit the description and location information of every skipped spec.
 This can be useful if you need to debug your filter queries and can be paired with `--dry-run`.

-There are a couple more flags that are verbosity-related but can be controlled independently from the verbosity mode:

-First, you can tell Ginkgo to always emit the `GinkgoWriter` output of every spec with `--always-emit-ginkgo-writer`.
+Finally, you can tell Ginkgo to always emit the `GinkgoWriter` output of every spec with `--always-emit-ginkgo-writer`.
 This will emit `GinkgoWriter` output for both failed _and_ passing specs, regardless of verbosity setting.

-Second, you can tell Ginkgo to emit progress of a spec as Ginkgo runs each of its node closures.
-You do this with `ginkgo --progress -v` (or `-vv`).  `--progress` will emit a message to the `GinkgoWriter` just before a node starts running.
-By running with `-v` or `-vv` you can then stream the output to the `GinkgoWriter` immediately.  `--progress` was initially introduced to help debug specs that are stuck/hanging but is no longer strictly necessary as Ginkgo's behavior during an interrupt has matured and now generally has enough information to help you identify where a spec is stuck.
-If you, nonetheless, want to run with `--progress` but want to suppress output of individual nodes (e.g. a top-level `ReportAfterEach` that always runs even if a spec is skipped) you can pass the `SuppressProgressOuput` decorator to the node in question.

 #### Other Settings
 Here are a grab bag of other settings: